perticascatalin/Research/README.md

 Some results

+We compute a partial accuracy: the average number of elements guessed in N arrays.

 - Data: DC
 - Range 8: D 6.0, E_96 7.9, NN 8.0
 - Range 10: D 4.0 E_96 7.5 NN 9.5